New Zealand sea lion

 The species was classified as "nationally critical" following sea lion pup numbers declining by half at the main breeding colonies on the Auckland Islands between 1998 and 2009.

 Pup numbers appear to have stabilised since then but have not recovered to the previous level.
-In response to this decline, the Ministry for Primary Industries (MPI) and the Department of Conservation (DOC) have developed a sea lion threat management plan.
+In response to this decline, we and the Department of Conservation (DOC) developed a sea lion threat management plan.
 It was released on 3 July 2017.

 A plan to lift population numbers